In the previous tutorial, we deployed

 mkdir playbook for your current project and create your playbook in the directory

 vim uptime.yaml and paste the below content (In my case I used test.yaml)

 --- -hosts: all gather_facts: true become: yes become_user: root become_method: sudo tasks: - name: uptime command: uptime register: uptime

 Once done, we can go back to the dashboard and create our template

 Now we can see if the task was successful

 We can also schedule a playbook to be run daily, weekly or monthly.
 Go to template, click on the preferred template and navigate to schedule and add a schedule

-Now you can view jobs to track progress of playbooks.
+Now you can view jobs to track the progress of playbooks.
 If they were successful or failed.

-Using this, you can manage and run jobs for lab environment and production environment also.
-Awx makes ansible more comfortable to use and allows control access, graphically manage and synchronization of inventory.
-It also helps logs all your jobs.
+Using this, you can manage and run jobs for the lab environment and production environment also.
+AWX makes ansible more comfortable to use and allows control access, graphically manage, and synchronization of inventory.
+It also helps log all your jobs.

 Now you can create your playbooks and run them from AWX.